Our commitment to understanding the properties of our products, and their full impact, is enshrined in our Group product stewardship policy.

 We are committed to addressing product safety considerations in all our extraction and production processes.
 This includes efforts to minimise greenhouse gas (GHG) emissions and energy use and to maximise reuse of our waste products.

 Our industrial assets work closely with our marketing teams, with our traders regularly visiting industrial sites.
-We promote cooperative networks within the Group to ensure that lifecycle management is incorporated in all phases of production and sales.
+We promote cooperative networks within the Group to see that lifecycle management is incorporated in all phases of production and sales.
 Our traders meet with our customers regularly to share advice on process safety and good practice.